adamrnasir/simian/README.md

 # SIMIAN

-A pair of [Powder Game 2](https://dan-ball.jp/en/javagame/dust2/) - inspired particle sims.
+A pair of [Powder Game 2](https://dan-ball.jp/en/javagame/dust2/) - inspired particle sims built for fun in a few hours.

 The `old` sim uses `pymunk` and simulates particles as rigid bodies.